Frequently Asked Questions

 - You have Medicare and Medicaid, and Medicaid pays your premiums.

-Changes to other Medicare costsOther Medicare Part A and Medicare Part B costs will change in 2017, including the following:
+Other Medicare costsOther Medicare Part A and Part B costs in 2018 include the following:

-- The monthly Medicare Part A (Hospital Insurance) premium for those who need to buy coverage will cost up to $413, up from $411 in 2016.
+- The monthly Medicare Part A (hospital insurance) premium for those who need to buy coverage will cost up to $422, up from $413 in 2017.
 However, most people don't pay a premium for Medicare Part A.

 - If an ex spouse divorced the Veteran, is she still entitled to the Aid and Attendance Pension?